tylerrleee/mcmc-gpu/README.md

-# Adding GPU support for gstatsMCMC
+# GPU Acceleration for gstatsMCMC
-- This implementation adds GPU support for MCMC.py and Topography.py using PyTorch, allowing devices that has CUDA GPUs or Mac Sillicon Metal Performance Shaders (MPS) to perform a collection of highly optized compute.
+This update introduces hardware-accelerated computation for MCMC.py and Topography.py.
+By migrating core calculations from NumPy to PyTorch, the package now leverages CUDA (NVIDIA GPUs) and MPS (Apple Silicon Metal Performance Shaders) for LargeScaleChain

+# Overview
-- Previously, gstatsMCMC only performed numpy calculations, which were all on CPUs.
-Calculations like spectral synthesis, gradient and mass conservation residual were highly repetitive for n_iterations.
+- Previously, gstatsMCMC relied on sequential CPU processing via NumPy.
+Operations such as spectral synthesis, gradient calculations, and mass conservation residuals are highly repetitive across thousands of MCMC iterations.
+This implementation shifts these bottlenecks to the GPU to take advantage of parallel processing.

-- Adding GPU support aims to handle calculations simultaneously, in parralel, in contrast to cPU's sequential processing.
-- Instead of numpy arrays, Pytorch uses tensors: a similar data structure to ndarray but allows access to GPU cores and VRAM directly.
+- Replaces NumPy ndarrays with PyTorch Tensors to enable direct access to GPU cores and VRAM.

+- Minimizes CPU-GPU synchronization (bottlenecks) by keeping intermediate calculations on-device.

 # Changes

 1. MCMC_gpu.py
 - Introduce ` class chain_crf_gpu` subclass that inherits `chain_crf` class from MCMC.py .
-All original methods are encapsulated in chain_crf_gpu as well
-- Adds Tensor + GPU support on top of existing CPU-based numpy class.
-- Call `chain_crf_gpu` when using a GPU
+This preserves all original methods while overloading slow methods.
+- A `_set_torch_device()` method automatically detects the best available hardware, prioritizing cuda > mps > cpu.

 2. GPU/Pytorch Integration
 - All numerical arrays are converted from NumPy to PyTorch tensors via a new `_to_tensor()` method, targeting CUDA, MPS (Apple Silicon), or CPU automatically via _set_torch_device()